trytouca/trytouca/docs/sdk/cpp/core-api.md

 Touca Client requires a one-time call of function `configure`.
 This configuration effectively activates all other Touca functions for capturing data and submission of results.
-Therefore, this function must be called from our Test Tool, and not from our code under test.
+Therefore, this function must be called from our test tool, and not from our code under test.
 This design enables us to leave the calls to Touca data capturing functions in our production code without having to worry about their performance impact.